Home : Linux resources : "Howto" : Burning CDs

 eliminates the temp hard drive space usage, but doing them separately

-ensures that the CD image is burned correctly onto the blank
+ensures that the image is burned correctly onto the blank

 medium.